Back to list

 And he followed the way of Ibrahim, a pure monotheist.
 And God took Ibrahim as an intimate friend.
 (4:125)

-In Yusuf (12), Ibrahim appears in the lineage of guidance transmitted through dreams and trials:
+In Yusuf (peace be upon him) (12), Ibrahim (peace be upon him) appears in the lineage of guidance transmitted through dreams and trials:

 ﴿وَيُتِمُّ نِعْمَتَهُ عَلَيْكَ وَعَلَىٰ آلِ يَعْقُوبَ كَمَا أَتَمَّهَا عَلَىٰ أَبَوَيْكَ مِنْ قَبْلُ إِبْرَاهِيمَ وَإِسْحَاقَ﴾